 A series of cases beginning as far back as 1996 chipped away at Florida Statute 752’s grandparents’ right to seek visitation with grandchildren ultimately resulting in Florida Statute 752 being found, in great part, unconstitutional.
 The parents’ rights to privacy under the federal and Florida’s constitution were of paramount concern in each case.

 Beagle v.
 Beagle, 678 So.2d 1271 (Florida, 1996), heard by the Florida Supreme Court in August 1996 reviewed a certified question on grandparent visitation and the constitutionality of Florida Statute 752.01(e).
-It was found facially unconstitutional due to that section allowing impermissible state interference with parents’ rights as protected by the Due Process Clause of the US Constitution and Florida’s Constitution, Article I, § 23.
+It was found facially unconstitutional due to that section allowing impermissible state interference with parents’ rights as protected by the Due Process Clause of the US Constitution and the right to privacy in Article I, § 23 of the Florida Constitution.

 In October 1998 Williams v.
-Spears, 719 So.2d 1236 (Florida, 1998), from the first DCA, was heard after the grandparents sought court ordered visitation under 752.
-The statute was found facially unconstitutional with the court citing parents’ right to privacy under the federal constitution but more so under Florida’s constitution, Article 1 subsection 23 which gives Florida citizens increased protection from the intrusion of government into their right to privacy.
+Spears, 719 So.2d 1236 (Florida, 1998) was issued after grandparents sought court ordered visitation under 752.
+The statute was found facially unconstitutional with the court citing parents’ right to privacy under the federal constitution but more so under Florida’s Constitution, Article 1 subsection 23 which gives Florida citizens increased protection from the intrusion of government into their right to privacy.

 The Von Eiff case, (Von Eiff v.
 Aziciri, 720 So.
 2d 510 (1998)) was heard by Florida’s Supreme Court in November of 1998.
-The resulting opinion in this case was F.S.
-752.01 (1) (a) being found unconstitutional despite the trial and appeals court upholding the grandparent visitation rights statute in the earlier proceedings.
+The resulting opinion in this case found F.S.
+752.01 (1) (a) unconstitutional despite the trial and appeals court upholding the grandparent visitation rights statute in the earlier proceedings.

 At this point grandparents had little if any right to court ordered visitation with their grandchildren.